wilsonwc/slide.and.push/README.md

   fix-left: To fix the left position // In px
   spm-class: Classes added to the menu element
   button: true/false if the internal button is to appear
-  menu-open: true/false if the menu is open (bound value)
+  spm-open: true/false if the menu is open (bound value)
   menu-type: Type of menu to be used, default is 'slide' //['slide', 'push']
   button-class: extra class string to be added to the button toggle
 ```